wernerturing/multi-delogo/docs/en/README.md

 FFmpeg is included in the Windows download, but for Linux you'll have to install it.
 Your distribution probably includes a package for it.

+In Windows, a black console window appears while the video is being encoded.
+This is normal, that window is FFmpeg being run.
+Don't close that window, or encoding will stop.

 ### Running FFmpeg manually

 If you want more control over the encoding process, you can run FFmpeg manually.
 To do that, instead of **Encode**, use **Generate filter script**.
 This generates a file with the description of the filters to apply, that can be passed to FFmpeg with the `-filter_script` option.